tony-sibanda/azure-storage-tutorial/README.md

 1. Click "Resource groups"
 2. Click **Create**
 3. Choose your subscription and region
-4. Enter a name like `Lab-Test-Tony`
+4. Enter a name like `Lab-Test-Tony` or any name that you'd like to use

 <img src="images/Azure%20Screenshot%203.png" alt="View Resource Groups" width="500"/>
 <img src="images/Azure%20Screenshot%204.png" alt="Create a Resource Group" width="500"/>